 During Hart’s tenure, SMU has renovated and expanded Moody Coliseum and opened the Miller Event Center, SMU Tennis Complex, Robson & Lindley Aquatics Center and Barr-McMillion Natatorium, and the Payne Stewart SMU Golf Training Center at Trinity Forest Golf Club, home of the AT&T Byron Nelson.
 SMU has also broken ground on the SMU Indoor Performance Center.

 Hart has served on the NACDA Executive Committee, the NCAA Division I Championship/Sports Management Cabinet, the FCS Athletics Directors Association Executive Committee and as a faculty member for the D1-A Athletics Directors' Institute.
 He is an active speaker and has made presentations at the Career in Sports Seminar, the NACDA Leadership Institute, the Texas High School Athletic Directors’ Association and the Dallas Women’s Club, among others.

-Hart has also worked in athletics for the University of North Carolina and East Carolina University and has served with the U.S. Olympic Committee.
+Hart came to SMU after six years as Director of Athletics at the University of Tennessee at Chattanooga.
+He served seven years at the University of Oklahoma in various athletics administrative capacities, ending as Senior Associate Athletics Director in 2006.
+He has also worked in athletics for the University of North Carolina and East Carolina University and has served with the U.S. Olympic Committee.

 A 1994 graduate of UNC, Hart earned a bachelor’s degree in Physical Education, Health and Sport Science.
-Hart and his wife, Allison, also a graduate of North Carolina, are proud parents of Trevor and Caroline.
+Hart and his wife, Allison, also a graduate of North Carolina, are the proud parents of Trevor and Caroline.